ubirch/ubirch-cose-client-go/README.md

 ### Identity Registration

-Sending a registration request invokes the generation of a ECDSA key pair for signing COSE objects.
-Further, an auth token will be generated and registered at the certify-api.
+To initialize an identity, a registration request can be sent to the `/register` endpoint.
+The registration request must contain a UUID which corresponds to a key, that is present in the HSM.
+At initialization, an auth token will be generated and registered at the certify-api.
 On success, the response contains an X.509 Certificate Signing Request in PEM format.

     curl ${host}/register -X PUT \
     -H "X-Auth-Token: <registerAuth>" \